rust-lang-ru/book/rustbook-ru/nostarch/chapter08.md

 We’ll first define what we mean by the term *string*.
 Rust has only one string type in the core language, which is the string slice `str` that is usually seen in its borrowed form `&str`.
-In Chapter 4, we talked about *string slices*, which are references to some UTF-8 encoded string data stored elsewhere.
-String literals, for example, are stored in the program’s binary and are therefore string slices.
+In Chapter 4, we talked about *string slices*, which are references to some UTF-8 encoded string data складd elsewhere.
+String literals, for example, are складd in the program’s binary and are therefore string slices.

 The `String` type, which is provided by Rust’s standard library rather than